 December 15, 2022 1:00 pm

-Walter (Walt) Peters, P.E., Assistant Bridge Engineer–Maintenance, Oklahoma Department of Transportation; Royce W. Floyd, Ph.D., P.E., S.E., Associate Professor, School of Civil Engineering and Environmental Science, University of Oklahoma; and Trevor J. Looney, Ph.D., P.E., Research Civil Engineer, Geotechnical and Structures Laboratory, Engineer Research and Development Center, U.S. Army Corps of Engineers
+Walter (Walt) Peters, P.E., Assistant Bridge Engineer–Maintenance, Oklahoma Department of Transportation; Royce W. Floyd, Ph.D., P.E., S.E., Associate Professor, School of Civil Engineering and Environmental Science, University of Oklahoma; and Trevor J. Looney, Ph.D., P.E., formerly Ph.D. student, University of Oklahoma, and now Research Civil Engineer, Geotechnical and Structures Laboratory, U.S. Army Engineer Research and Development Center

-Featured Presentation: UHPC Connections for Accelerated Restoration of Live Load Continuity – Oklahoma’s U.S. 183/412 Bridge over Wolf Creek (35 Minutes)
+UHPC Connections for Accelerated Restoration of Live Load Continuity – Oklahoma’s U.S. 183/412 Bridge over Wolf Creek - pdf of presentation

 Description: In 2019 the Oklahoma Department of Transportation (ODOT) replaced live load continuity connections between precast girders on the U.S. 183/412 bridge over Wolf Creek in Fort Supply, Oklahoma, that had substantial cracking due to time-dependent effects.
 Ultra-high-performance concrete (UHPC) was used to restore continuity, create a durable connection, and accelerate repairs by allowing material placement through small holes cored through the bridge deck.
 Elastic level load tests were performed to evaluate the effectiveness of the UHPC at reestablishing continuity, and the joints were monitored over time.
 The concept for this retrofit was supported by laboratory testing of six UHPC connection specimens sponsored by ODOT.
 A follow-on ABC-UTC research project, Design Guidance for UHPC Connections of Precast Girders Made Continuous for Live Load (ABC-UTC-2016-C4-OU01), is examining design guidance for these connections.
 This presentation provides an overview of the issues associated with precast girders made continuous for live load in Oklahoma, followed by a description of the laboratory testing of UHPC continuity connections and retrofit of the Wolf Creek bridge.